Movatterモバイル変換

 Main article:Quileute Tribal School

 The Quileute Tribal School serves K-12 tribal and non-tribal students from La Push, Forks, and the Hoh Reservation.
 The school has an elected five member school board and a hired superintendent.
-In 2020-2021 131 students from 14 different tribal heritages were enrolled.[19]
-The school is currently the focus of the organization 'Move to Higher Ground' which hopes to relocate the school outside of the current tsunami zone.[20]
+In 2020-2021 131 students from 14 different tribal heritages were enrolled.[28]
+The school is currently the focus of the organization 'Move to Higher Ground', which hopes to relocate the school outside of the current tsunami zone.[29]
 Ground was broken on July 1, 2020, for a new campus.
-Classes began in the new campus in fall of 2022.[21]
+Classes began in the new campus in fall of 2022.[30]

-Quileute tribe in fiction
+Quileute in popular culture

 HistorianDaniel Immerwahr posits that the Fremen inFrank Herbert'sDune are based on Herbert's interactions with Henry Martin, or Han-daa-sho, a fisherman who lived on the Quileute reservation in La Push, Washington.[33]